-9.1 GOME-2A specific
+10.1 GOME-2A specific

-- Please be aware of ongoing instrument degradation. - The operationally produced NRT and offline ozone profiles data between Dec 2018 and Mar 2019 was affected by the non-availability of the error values of the solar irradiance in the 'solar gap'.
+- On 15th of July 2013, the GOME-2A swath width was reduced to half its previous width. - Please be aware of ongoing instrument degradation. - The operationally produced NRT and offline ozone profiles data between Dec 2018 and Mar 2019 was affected by the non-availability of the error values of the solar irradiance in the 'solar gap'. - Please be aware that near the end of the mission, there is no longer a daily solar spectrum measurement.
+A solar irradiance model is used instead.
+This can lead to errors in the ratio / reflectance, and therefore to artificial changes in the ozone profile.

-9.2 GOME-2B specific
+10.2 GOME-2B specific